lullius/MoveTool/README.md

 ## How to use
 Drag Uasset or JSON files on top of MoveTool.exe

+NOTE: If you are having issues with RTE on Windows 10, set it to Windows 7 compatibility mode.

 ## Todo
-Find out what all the values means and fix remaining BAC files.
-Se Bugs below.
+Find out what all the values mean and fix remaining BAC files.
+See Bugs below.
-Many values are probably read in the wrong format (short/int etc).
+Many values are probably read in the wrong format (short/int/etc).

 ## Bugs
 Unit test shows that MoveTool is not able to recreate these files: